Hanabi-Live/hanabi-live/docs/CHAT_COMMANDS.md

 | /r [msg]              | Reply to a private message
 | /friend [username]    | Add someone to your friends list
 | /unfriend [username]  | Remove someone from your friends list
+| /friends              | Show a list of all your friends

 <br />